 A Communist Tour of Nowa Huta, Kraków, with Crazy Guides.
 Krakow, Poland.
 Copyright © 2023 Terence Carter / Grantourismo.
 All Rights Reserved.

-A Communist Tour of Nowa Huta, Kraków, with Crazy Guides
+A Communist Tour of Nowa Huta Kraków with Crazy Guides

-This post may contain paid links.
-If you make a purchase through links on our site, we may earn a commission.
+This post may contain affiliate links.
+If you make a purchase through links, we may earn a commission.

 A Communist Tour of Nowa Huta, Kraków, with Crazy Guides.
 Krakow, Poland.
 Copyright © 2023 Terence Carter / Grantourismo.
 All Rights Reserved.

-For the people of Kraków?
-“It used to be dangerous to come here,” Kaska says, as she parks the car, although she doesn’t lock the doors.
 “There was knife crime, hooligans, drug crime… but in the last few years it’s improved as it’s become more popular.
 I like coming here.
 It’s real.
 And everything’s a lot cheaper than in Kraków… the food’s cheaper, the apartments…”

 A Communist Tour of Nowa Huta, Kraków, with Crazy Guides.
 Krakow, Poland.
 Copyright © 2023 Terence Carter / Grantourismo.
 All Rights Reserved.